jdmaudio/audio-recorder/README.md

 # audio-recorder
-Simple Linux audio recorder using GStreamer
+Linux audio recorder using GStreamer

-Records 10 seconds of audio from the default input device on the pi.
+Records 10 seconds of audio data to file from the default input device on the pi.
 Tested on Raspberry Pi OS with pi zero w.

 Assumes setup of: